mludvik2/elections-scraper-2017/README.md

 ## Project Description

 This project is a **Python web scraper** that downloads and processes results from the **2017 Czech Parliamentary Elections**.
-It retrieves data from the official election website [volby.cz](https://www.volby.cz/) and saves the results for all municipalities in a selected district into a **CSV file**.
+It retrieves data from the official election website [volby.cz](https://www.volby.cz/) and saves the results for all municipalities in a selected district into a **CSV file**, which you can open in Excel.

 The output file contains the following information for each municipality:
-- Municipality code
+- Town code
-- Municipality name
+- Town name
 - Number of registered voters
 - Number of envelopes issued
 - Number of valid votes
 - Number of votes for each political party

 ## How to Run the Program
-The program is executed from the command line with two arguments:
-(command line in python or open virtual environment??????????)

-python project_3.py <URL> <output_file.csv>

-**Example Command**
+**Step 1: Open the command line (CMD or Terminal)** **Step 2: Go to the folder where your file is saved** For example: cd C:\Users\YourName\Documents\elections-scraper-2017 **Step 3: Run this command** python main.py <URL> <output_file.csv>
-python project_3.py "https://www.volby.cz/pls/ps2017nss/ps311?xjazyk=CZ&xnumnuts=7101" "results_jesenik.csv"
+python main.py "https://www.volby.cz/pls/ps2017nss/ps311?xjazyk=CZ&xnumnuts=7101" "results_jesenik.csv"

 **Command Line Arguments**
-<URL> Link to the district overview page from volby.cz
+<URL> Link to the district overview page from volby.cz(do not use a single town page — it should be a list of towns).
 <output_file.csv> Name of the CSV file where results will be saved

+After the program finishes, you’ll see a message like:
+Data saved successfully to 'results_jesenik.csv'

 ### Example Output
 After running the program, a CSV file is created — for example: